Neutrino Mass Induced $n$-$\overline{n}$ Oscillation: Models

-Our findings are summarized in Table~\ref{tab:models}, where the second row contains the particle content of a given scenario, the third row gives the order of the neutrino mass generation, the fourth and fifth rows specify the class and topology behind $n$--$\overline{n}$ oscillation, whereas the last row of Table~\ref{tab:models} explicitly lists mediators of the $d=9$ operators behind $n$--$\overline{n}$ oscillation process.
-Class in Table~\ref{tab:models}, in particular, refers to the nature of the $U(1)_{B-L}$ symmetry breaking within a specific GG extension.
-Namely, \textbf{CLASS I} requires at least one Majorana-type fermionic field to break the $B-L$ global symmetry, \textbf{CLASS II} requires scalar(s) to break the $B-L$, whereas \textbf{CLASS III} needs both a Dirac-type fermionic field and a scalar field to break $U(1)_{B-L}$.
+We focus on minimal renormalizable extensions of the GG model that generate phenomenologically viable Majorana neutrino masses and, consequentially, yield $n$--$\overline{n}$ oscillation signatures.
+Here, minimality refers both to the number of employed representations beyond those of the GG model as well as the dimensionality of these additional representations.
+More precisely, we do not consider extensions with more than two additional representations, where their dimensionality should not exceed fifty.
+The GG model extensions relevant for our work are listed in Table~\ref{tab:models}.
+The associated neutrino mass diagrams are presented in the upper panels of Fig.\ \ref{fig:fig01} through Fig.\ \ref{fig:fig04}, whereas the corresponding $n$--$\overline{n}$ topologies are given in the lower panels of Fig.\ \ref{fig:fig01} through Fig.\ \ref{fig:fig04}.

-We stress that in models with multiple contributions to $n$--$\overline{n}$ oscillation, the particle content listed in Table \ref{tab:models} is the one that leads to the most dominant transition rate.
-For example, one expects that the contribution towards $n$--$\overline{n}$ process from the scalar(s) that can mediate proton decay is highly suppressed.
-We, accordingly, disregard contributions from such proton decay mediating scalar(s) if there are alternative mediators of $n$--$\overline{n}$ process present.
-With this in mind, we briefly discuss every scenario that is listed in Table~\ref{tab:models} in what follows.
+The second column of Table~\ref{tab:models} lists the particle content of each scenario, the third column gives the neutrino mass generation order, and the fourth and fifth columns specify the class and topology of $n$--$\overline{n}$ oscillation.
+The last column lists the mediators of the $d=9$ operators responsible for $n$--$\overline{n}$.
+The \textbf{CLASS} indicates the $U(1)_{B-L}$ breaking mechanism. \textbf{CLASS I} requires at least one Majorana fermion, \textbf{CLASS II} requires scalar(s), while \textbf{CLASS III} requires both a Dirac fermion and a scalar.
+If the model generates multiple contributions to $n$--$\overline{n}$ oscillation, we lists in Table~\ref{tab:models} particle content yielding the dominant transition rate.

-\textbf{Type I seesaw model}: For the Type I seesaw scenario, at least two right-handed neutrinos are required, as indicated in Table~\ref{tab:models}, to generate viable neutrino masses and mixing parameters.
-The interplay between the scalar $(\overline{3},1,1/3) \in 5^*_S$ and the fermion $(1,1,0) \equiv 1_F$ is necessary to generate the $n$–$\overline{n}$ diagram of \textbf{TOPOLOGY B}, shown in the lower panel of Fig.~\ref{fig:fig01}.
-A fermion featured in \textbf{TOPOLOGY B} is always of Majorana nature, and the $|\Delta(B-L)|=2$ breaking is always due to its Majorana mass term.
+\textbf{Type I seesaw model}: One needs at least two right-handed neutrinos to generate viable neutrino mass parameters in the Type I seesaw.
+The interplay between a scalar $(\overline{3},1,1/3) \in 5^*_S$ and a fermion $1_F$ produces the $n$--$\overline{n}$ diagram of \textbf{TOPOLOGY B}, as shown in the lower panel of Fig.~\ref{fig:fig01}.
+The fermion featured in \textbf{TOPOLOGY B} is always of Majorana nature, and the $|\Delta(B-L)|=2$ breaking arises from its Majorana mass.
+Scalar $(\overline{3},1,1/3) \in 5^*_S$ can mediate proton decay and its contribution towards $n$--$\overline{n}$ signal is expected to be suppressed.